 \subsubsection{Very Large Telescope/ X-shooter}

 Shortly after the first EFOSC2 spectrum we triggered target-of-opportunity (ToO) observations with X-shooter, mounted on the Very Large Telescope (VLT) Unit 3 (Melipal) at Paranal Observatory, Chile.
 A total of four spectra were obtained using slit widths of 1.0, 0.9 and 0.9 arcsec for the UVB, VIS and NIR arms, yielding a spectral resolution of $R = 5400$, $R = 8900$ and $R = 5600$, respectively.
 The data were taken in on-slit nodding mode.
 To increase the signal to noise ratio (SNR) of the UVB and VIS arms, we reduce these data using the X-shooter pipeline with recipes designed for stare mode observations.
-The NIR arm is reduced with the nodding mode X-shooter pipeline recipes to improve the sky subtraction.
-No transient emission features are found in the NIR spectra; they are shown in Figure \ref{fig:xshooter}.
+The NIR arm is reduced with both the stare and the nodding mode X-shooter pipeline recipes.
+The latter method provides a slightly better sky subtraction.
+Regardless of the method used, no transient emission features are found in the NIR spectra; they are shown in Figure \ref{fig:xshooter} for completeness.
 For uniformity with the EFOSC2 spectra and to minimise host galaxy contamination, we adopt an extraction box with side 1 arcsec.
 Only for the last epoch (in which no TDE signal appears to be present) we use a 2 arcsec extraction box to boost the galaxy signal and determine the host galaxy properties.
 We use the {\it molecfit} software \citep{Smette2015} to calculate atmospheric profiles and subtract telluric absorption bands in the VIS arm, which contaminate a small region redward of the H$\alpha$ rest wavelength.
 The deep absorption band around 7300\AA\ is not well corrected, but does not contain any important emission lines.
 Figure \ref{fig:xshooter} in the appendix shows the flux calibrated X-shooter spectra.